Saturday, August 01, 2009

 Great Acid Movies #29: MOBY DICK (1956)

-Not only does this admittedly weird anecdote deal with man's sense of purposelessness in the universe, it's got sharks in it.
-And man never feels he's lost his purpose when he's battling leviathans at sea... hunting the symbol of that double-crossing man-eating God himself in single-minded vengeance, which is why John Huston's MOBY DICK is such a good acid film.
-Like Huston's other acid-ready films (such as UNDER THE VOLCANO) there's no psychedelic drugs in it, Huston's just naturally dosed, which is also known as being a badass to the bone, to the point you don't even have to prove it.
+Not only does this joke deal with man's sense of purposelessness in the universe, it's got sharks.
+And man never feels he's lost his purpose when he's battling leviathans at sea, be they giant sharks, squids, whales, or sea serpents... the leviathan is made in God's real image and likeness, so hunting this double-crossing man-eating God stand-in with single-minded vengeance (for creating us just to be shark food) is a true "if you meet Buddha on the road, kill him" spiritual path.
+All of which is why John Huston's MOBY DICK is such a good acid film.
+Like Huston's other acid-ready films (such as UNDER THE VOLCANO) there's no psychedelic drugs in it, but it comes from an age of writing when great minds were just more open to seeing God in the nature around them, rather than adopting the cold, clinically cynical attitude of today's scientific-minded writers.
+And Huston's just naturally dosed, which is also known as being a badass to the bone, to the point you don't even have to prove it.
 Melville also is just such a badass and my guess is that in his day their bread had ergot in it.

-With Dick you got everything: a tattooed giant as your friend, the born-tripping Orson Welles in a white beard giving a rousing lecture in full poetic nautispeak, and an Ahab that comes off like Abe Lincoln crossed with Colonel Kurz and a psych ward full of dosed pirates.
+With Dick you got everything: a tattooed giant as your friend, the born-tripping Orson Welles in a white beard giving a rousing lecture in full poetic nautispeak, and an Ahab that comes off like Abe Lincoln crossed with Colonel Kurz lording it over a psych ward full of schizophrenic pirates.

-People say that Peck--38 at the time--was too young to play Ahab, that it should have been Orson Welles.
-I say thee, nay, Peck is perfect.
-Orson's presence is felt all through the film via his spellbinding oration in the church scene anyway.
-Peck emerges as the dark shadowed self to Orson: skeletal where Orson's robust; evil where Orson is good, etc. (check Orson's ham enunciation as Ahab in his Mercury Broadcast of Moby Dick here).
-As a preacher with one sermon, Welles' bravado is contained and thus more powerful; Peck manages to be self-contained on ship, and to inspire loyalty and fervor where Welles would likely inspire only eye rolls.
+People say that Peck--38 at the time--was too young to play Ahab, that it should have been Welles, instead.
+I say thee, nay.
+Peck is perfect; his stovepipe hat and beard giving him a trippy Abe Lincoln echo--a Lincoln gone-wrong.
+And Orson's presence is felt all through the film via his spellbinding oration in the church scene anyway, allowing Peck to emerge as the dark shadowed self to Orson's resonant rev: skeletal where Orson's robust; evil where Orson is good, etc. (check Orson's ham enunciation as Ahab in his Mercury Broadcast of Moby Dick here).
+Welles' bravado is contained and thus more powerful given only one scene.
+Plus, Peck uses his natural charisma, his Atticus Finch oratory. to inspire loyalty and fervor, where Welles would likely inspire only eye rolls (on the radio show he sounds hammy, adopting an "Argh, matey!"-style pirate accent).

 And there was Pip, Dear Pip the cabin boy.
 And Starbuck, whose courage was like any other commodity on the ship, there when needed but not to be foolishly squandered.